The-Taggart-Institute/blue-crab-shells/README.md

 Implementation!
 We use the `winreg` crate to easily access the Windows registry to establish persistence via a common technique.
 Is it the stealthiest?
 No, but it beats the command line!

+### Stage 7

+Persistence is one thing, but wouldn't it be cool if we could get `SYSTEM` privileges.
+We can, using the Token Duplication technique!
+This involves a good deal of Windows API programming, but that's what we're here for.
+We do fudge a little bit and use a third party crate for enumerated processes, because that is an unreasonable faff.